palmermarc/hbi-ad-manager/README.txt

 None yet.
 We'll get there..

 == Changelog ==

+= 2.1.0 =
+* Added in modules for Beaver Builder to display the ad
+* Fixed an issue that was causing the ad maps to break the ads

 = 2.0.2 =
 * Fixed an issue that was causing conditionals to not save properly